 My thesis was nominated for the IIAS National Master’s Thesis Prize in 2013.

 In 2017, I studied the Vietnamese language at the Faculty of Vietnamese Studies and Language in Hanoi.

-Currently I’m in my apartment in Amsterdam, working on some of my projects and preparing for a new journey to Vietnam!
+Currently I’m in Hanoi (as on February 2021), working on some of my projects.
 My main goal is to learn tiếng Việt (Vietnamese language) at the Department for Vietnamese Language and Culture in Hanoi.
-And apart from that, I’m looking forward to visit ‘my’ village in the northern mountains again.
+And apart from that, I’m frequently visiting ‘my’ village in the northern mountains again.

 Why hire me?

 Whenever you need an social researcher for your organisation who is specialised in contemporary Vietnam, in particular in Northern Vietnam and greater Hanoi, please contact me!
 I am also available as a ‘fixer’ for organisations and companies who visit Vietnam.